Amazon Accident Attorneys

 Amazon doesn’t disclose information regarding accident rates or safety records for its contractors.
 It has also stated repeatedly that it is not responsible for the actions of its contractors, and that the delivery service partners assume the liability and responsibility for all legal costs, covering “all loss or damage to personal property or bodily harm including death”.

-All this means that it is incredibly difficult to file a lawsuit against Amazon if you were involved in an Amazon accident.
+All this means that it is incredibly difficult to file a lawsuit against Amazon if you were involved in an Amazon truck accident.
 The lawyers at Richard Hollawell have years of experience helping victims receive the compensation they deserve, helping you cover the costs of medical expenses, property loss, lost wages, and pain and suffering damages.
 Contact our office at 1-800-681-3550 or use the contact form on our website to schedule your free Amazon accident consultation today.